 State Laws Overview

-Structured settlement sales are legal across all 50+ states through our trusted affiliate partners.
+Structured settlement sales are legal across all 50 states through trusted affiliate partners.
 Each state has specific court requirements and approval processes.

 Key Facts About State Laws